trias-project/occ-cube-alien/README.md

 The TrIAS project aims to assess risk of invasion by applying distribution modeling and other modeling techniques for a subset of taxa of the unified checklist.
 The list is saved in file [`/references/modelling_species.tsv`](./references/modelling_species.tsv).
 For these species we build a specific occurrence data cube which takes into account all occurrences in Europe.
 The region we define as Europe is described by the European Environmental Agency, see image [here](https://github.com/trias-project/occ-processing/blob/master/references/Europe.png).
 Similarly to the _Belgian cube_, we first download the occurrences of these species following the workflow described in [`/src/europe/download.Rmd`](./src/europe/download.Rmd).
 Then, we assign the occurrences randomly within their uncertainty circles in order to calculate the 1km x 1km cell they belong to, see [`/src/europe/assign_grid.Rmd`](./src/europe/assign_grid.Rmd) and finally we aggregate as described in [/src/europe/aggregate.Rmd](./src/europe/aggregate.Rmd) in order to produce the final occurrence data cube at European level.

+### Number of occurrences: how is it calculated?

+We distinguish three different situations while aggregating:
+1. accepeted taxa at species rank or higher,
-### Occurrences of accepeted taxa, synonyms or infraspecific taxa
+2. accepeted infraspecific taxa
+3. synonyms

+#### Accepted taxa at species level or higher

 If a taxon has taxonomic status `ACCEPTED`  or  `DOUBTFUL`, i.e. it's not a synonym, then GBIF returns not only the occurrences linked directly to it, but also the occurrences linked to its synonyms, its infraspecific taxa and their synonyms as well.